 1. Be the most organized person in the company

-Organizational skills are at the top of the list and for a good reason.
+Organizational and time management skills are at the top of the list and for a good reason.
+It's no longer just about creating a new filing system.
 An office manager needs to know everyone’s schedule, as well as their own.
-The role requires juggling 3rd party suppliers, long-term business plans, as well as day-to-day operations.
+The role requires juggling co-workers, 3rd party suppliers, long-term business plans, as well as day-to-day operations.
 If organizational skills aren’t there, work will pile up fast.

 2. Be a great communicator

-Communication is a fantastic quality for an office management role.
+You need strong communication skills to thrive in an office management role.
 It helps to avoid mistakes, resolve conflicts, and give clear directions.
-An office manager is one of the few roles within a company that has communication with absolutely everyone, both verbally and written.
+An office manager is one of the few roles within a company that has communication with absolutely everyone, from new employees to the C-level executives.
 Make sure you’re an excellent communicator, and it will make the role a whole lot easier.